-The Department Head or their designee, with a minimum of twenty-four (24) hours notice to the employee, may vary the workday or work schedule for the following tasks:
+The Department Head or their designee, with a minimum of twenty-four (24) hours' notice to the employee, may vary the workday or work schedule for the following tasks:

 - Street Sweeping

 - Line Striping

-- Utility Inspection
+- Utility and road work

 - Traffic signal/street light work

-- (b) Employees will receive a shift differential, in lieu of overtime pay, for hours worked outside of their regular hours for this work.
+- (b) Employees will receive a shift differential above the base rate, in lieu of overtime pay, for hours worked outside of their regular hours for this work.
+See Appendix A.

-- (c) Snow Storms
+- (c) Snowstorms

 During a major or prolonged storm event an employee's reporting times may be changed.
-A minimum of 16 hours notice will be given to employees for a change to their regular shift.
-The City may exercise its right to change an employee's normal starting time during four (4) snow events per contract year (July 1 through June 30).
-If an employee's normal starting time is changed, the employee shall be guaranteed a minimum of eight (8) hours work at a time and one half rate.
-If the City exercises its right to change an employee's normal starting time more than the above mentioned four (4) events, then the affected employees will receive a call in as well as the guarantee of eight (8) hours work at a time and one half rate.
+A minimum of 16 hours' notice will be given to employees for a change to their regular shift.
+The City may exercise its right to change an employee's normal starting time during four (4) snow events per contract year July 1 through June 30).

+If an employee's normal starting time is changed, the employee shall be guaranteed a minimum of eight (8) hours work at a time and one-half rate.
+If the City exercises its right to change an employee's normal starting time more than the above mentioned four (4) events, then the affected employees will receive a call in as well as the guarantee of eight (8) hours work at a time and one-half rate.